Managing Diversity in a Time of Turmoil

 He recently founded the Digital Mass Atrocity Prevention Lab and the Raoul Wallenberg Legacy of Leadership project.

 In 2011, he joined the New Leaders program at the Carnegie Council for Ethics in International Affairs.

 He is a member of the Montreal Council on Foreign Relations and the Federal Idea, a think tank devoted to federalism.

-Natalya was born and spent her childhood in the 1990's Kiev, prior to moving to Bavaria after elementary school.
-She received a degree as a state-certified interpreter for English and earned a Master of Arts in International Relations from the University of Central Lancashire in Northwestern UK.
+Natalya was born and spent her childhood in 1990’s Kyiv, prior to moving to Bavaria after primary school.
+She received a degree as a state-certified interpreter for English and earned a Master of Arts in International Relations from the University of Central Lancashire.

-In 2016, she founded the non-profit enterprise Netzwerk Chancen, an advocacy platform that fights for equal opportunities for children and teenagers from low-income households in Germany.
+In 2016, she founded the non-profit enterprise Netzwerk Chancen, which provides support to young adults from underprivileged families, helping them to climb the social ladder.
+Netzwerk Chancen is also active as an advocacy platform that fights for equal opportunities for children and teenagers from low-income households in Germany.

 Josiane Khoury holds a Master of Public Health degree from the American University of Beirut.
 After working in Lebanon on several projects, including with the Syndicate of Private Hospitals, the Italian Cooperation for Development, and the National AIDS Programme, she joined the United Nations Population Fund (UNFPA) headquarters in New York in 2005 as a technical analyst, working on HIV prevention.

 In 2009, Ms Khoury moved to the Arab States Regional Office as a programme specialist and was relocated to Cairo in 2011 in the midst of the Arab Spring.
 She coordinated the regional humanitarian response, especially during the Libya crisis and the onset of the Syria crisis, was involved in the Youth Regional Programme and provided close support to UNFPA offices in Libya and Algeria.